ruien0630/teamfyp/output_md/Singapura Finance - Annual Report 2022.md

 ## BOARD OF DIRECTORS

 ![Image](output_md\Singapura Finance - Annual Report 2022_artifacts\image_000014_24e3deab357a33cfea9a32dc4c8cefb479ff7bbae4c0f7632bff80e376d5443d.png)
+**Description**: The image shows a headshot of an Asian man, likely in his late 30s to early 40s, wearing a white collared shirt and a black suit jacket; he has short, neatly styled dark hair with some graying at the temples, and he is smiling slightly with a neutral, pleasant expression.
+The background is a solid white circle, isolating the subject.

 /gid00002 /gid00005/gid00002 /gid00014 /gid00001/gid00021 /gid00002 /gid00015/gid00001/gid00004 /gid00009/gid00010 /gid00015/gid00001/gid00009/gid00002 /gid00015 Independent Non-Executive Director

 /gid00001 /gid00024/gid00010 /gid00013 /gid00013 /gid00010 /gid00002 /gid00014 /gid00001/gid00009/gid00016/gid00001/gid00002 /gid00009/gid00001/gid00020 /gid00006 /gid00015/gid00008 Independent Non-Executive Director

 ![Image](output_md\Singapura Finance - Annual Report 2022_artifacts\image_000015_3230b2fec35145e5b843736a927ff17afd61f69bd46a76e95fe2eed146d9509b.png)
+**Description**: The image is a portrait of an older gentleman with fair skin, wearing glasses, a dark suit, and a red and white patterned tie.
+He is smiling slightly and appears to be of Asian descent.
+The background is a plain white circle.

 /gid00001 /gid00021/gid00006/gid00019/gid00006/gid00015 /gid00004/gid00006/gid00001 /gid00012 /gid00009 /gid00016/gid00016/gid00001 /gid00004/gid00009 /gid00010 /gid00001 /gid00020/gid00010 /gid00002/gid00015 /gid00008 Independent Non-Executive Director

 ![Image](output_md\Singapura Finance - Annual Report 2022_artifacts\image_000016_2defc49469664232f972f0ba04a7cd674d24bc6b9042db6a4ffa246f65071f90.png)
+**Description**: The image is a portrait of a middle-aged Asian man, likely in his 40s or 50s, smiling warmly at the camera.
+He has short, dark hair and is wearing a dark suit jacket, a crisp white dress shirt, and a patterned pink tie.
+The background is a white, oval shape, isolating the subject.
+His expression is friendly and professional.

 Mr. Adam Tan Chin Han joined the Board on 3 January 2017 as an Independent Non-Executive  Director.
 Mr.  Tan  is  the  Chairman  of  the  Risk  Management Committee and is a member of the Audit, Nominating, Remuneration, Executive and Digitalization Committees.
 He was last re-elected as a Director pursuant to Article  97  of  the  Constitution  of  the  Company  at  the  Annual  General  Meeting ('AGM ') of the Company held on 22 April 2022.